AtomSurf : Surface Representation for Learning on Protein Structures: Results

 In addition to the \atom benchmark tasks, we evaluate our approach on the task of protein binding sites prediction.
 Binding sites are regions of protein surfaces where a partner (that can be another protein, an RNA molecule, a small molecule) interacts with the protein.
-A fine characterization of those regions helps in understanding protein functions and plays a significant role in drug design and discovery.
-In this section we focus on binding site prediction in the context of immunology: predicting the interaction between an antibody and its target, denoted as the antigen.
-Improved understanding and ability to predict such interactions has direct applications in antibody-based treatments, which represent a highly promising therapeutic avenue \citep{kaplon2023antibodies,jamali2024automated}.
+A fine characterization of those regions helps in understanding protein functions and plays a significant role in drug design.

-\citet{gep} introduced a dataset containing 235 antibody–antigen complexes, with 186 for training and 49 for testing.
-The task consists in predicting the the residues involved in the binding site on the antibody and antigen separately.
-Importantly, the network has access to both structures to perform its prediction, but not to how they interact.
-The performance on the antibody side is computed only on the Complementarity Determining Regions (CDRs).
-The method proposed in their article, \textit{MIXmean-egnn PiNet}, is a relevant comparison to ours, because it averages the prediction made by a surface model, and the ones obtained with a graph-based model.
-We denote this method as \texttt{GEP}, and present the results in \cref{fig:abag} and \cref{sup:tab:abag}.

-As can be seen in our results, \as has a similar performance on the antigen binding site prediction, but outperforms other methods with a comfortable margin on the antibody side (+0.19 MCC).
-An accurate prediction of the CDR residues involved in the recognition of an antigen is key for antibody specificity optimization.